ivonneleonor/HackerRank/README.md

 # HackerRank
 HackerRankMySolutions

-These are my own solutions of the Hacker Rank Challenges
+These are my own solutions of some Hacker Rank Challenges, mainly problems with high score.